siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 without terminating.
 That is the spatial structure we now need to preserve.

 The condition $\nabla\cdot\mathbf{F}=0$ is therefore not the origin of anything.
-It is the mathematical encoding of a prior physical fact: flow lines are closed.
-A moves to B, B moves to C, C moves to A.
-The closed structure comes first.
+It is the mathematical encoding of a prior physical fact: source-free flow has no primitive beginnings or endings.
+The connected structure comes first.
 The vector equation is the language we later use to write it down.